DillonSteyl/SCIE1000/Week 3/else_1.md

 Finished!
 ```

-**Task:** Modify this program so that it prints the message "You are not tall enough to ride!" if the value of the `height` variable is less than 130, and prints the message "You are tall enough to ride." otherwise.
+**Task:** Modify this program so that it prints the message "You are not tall enough to ride!" if the value of the `height` variable is strictly *less* than 130, and prints the message "You are tall enough to ride." otherwise.

 ## Solution
 ```python